Nucs/YoutubeExtractor-Improved/readme.md

 #### Main Changes / Features:
 - `.NET Framework` has been upgraded to 4.6.
 - `Newtonsoft.JSON` has been upgraded to 7.0.1.
-- Changed the entire login to a `context-based` logic. old code from previos library is invalid and unusable. see examples or unit tests for usage.
+- Changed the entire logic to a `context-based` logic. old code from previos library is invalid and unusable. see examples or unit tests for usage.
 - MP4 Audio extraction - exports using ffmpeg library to .aac format.